ggvhcs/node-react-js/readme.txt

 -v $(pwd):/app \
 --interactive --tty --entrypoint /bin/bash node-reactjs

+# --name --> name of container.
+# --net homenet --ip 172.15.0.15 --> static ip address.
+# -v $(pwd):/app --> current folder will be mounted as project folder.

+--- after that check if contaner is running.
 $ sudo docker ps // list if the container is created and if it is running.

 --- we need be enside the container.